-Please note the total hours of your 'stewardship' for future reference.
+Please note the total hours of your 'stewardship' time for future reference.
 We hope to run a link for an online survey for you to complete - try and complete a quarterly records, of:

 - 1. How many hours you spent as a Coastal Warden stewardship & surveys (eg 0.5 for 30mins) - 2.
 If you reported anything on the incident reports; or reported to any other organisations - 3.
-What the most interesting thing you learnt / saw that month
+What the most interesting thing you learnt / saw over those months